symfony-cmf/symfony-cmf-docs/cookbook/creating_basic_cms.rst

         }
     }

-Now we can register the PhpcrMenuProvider from the menu bundle in the service container
+Now you can register the PhpcrMenuProvider from the menu bundle in the service container
 configuration:

 .. code-block:: xml